xcp-ng/xcp-ng-org/docs/appendix/cli_reference.md

 The VM or VMs on which this operation is performed are selected using the standard selection mechanism.
 For more information, see [VM selectors](#vm-selectors).
 Optional arguments can be any number of the [VM parameters](#vm-parameters) listed at the beginning of this section.

-You can also select which VBD and VDI parameters to list.
+You can also select which <abbr title="Virtual Block Device">VBD</abbr> and VDI parameters to list.

 ### `vm-cd-remove`